 Ingredient analysis

-Elcella contains three oils in a plant-based, enteric-coated capsule:1
+Elcella contains three oils in a plant-based, pH-based colonic-release capsule:1

 - Virgin cold-pressed organic linseed oil (flaxseed oil)